lightbulblighter/Rboxlo/BLUEPRINT.md

             - Deploy clients
             - View of Arbiters running and all servers
             - Can manually speak to Ok*r*a
+        - Separated from Eclipse for utility and stability (if Eclipse goes down, Tootsie does not)
+        - Small and sweet
+    - Bush
+        - Basically same thing as Tootsie but moderation and not master panel
         - Moderation panel
             - Linked with user accounts, but you need the E-Mail rather than the username, and two-factor authentication is required
             - Moderation of users, forums